RiccardoRomeo01/CDMO-project/README.md

   - The `.` indicates the current directory, where Docker will look for the `Dockerfile`.

 > [!NOTE]
-> **GUROBI solver** (which is used for MIP part) requires a valid license, and the license is not valid of the solver is running on another machine.
-This is why you need to run the solver in a Docker container where the license is valid.
-Follow the steps below to properly configure the container
+> **GUROBI** solver, used for MIP problems, requires a valid license.
+The license won't work if the solver is executed on another machine.
+Ensure the solver runs in a Docker container with the correct license configuration.

 ### 3. Run the Docker Container
 Once the image is built, you can run it as a container.
 This will execute the project inside the container.